Uranium in the Tim Mersoï Basin, Niger

 NOT YET APPLICABLE

-- Excellent structure. ~26.5m shares outstanding, majority held by management and local West African partners and subject to 3 year trickle-out.
+- ~26.5m shares out, majority held by management and local partner and subject to 3 year escrow.

 Historic Data + New Insights

-- We have historic data worth millions.
-Before insights from Dasa were available, Orano and its predecessors engaged in significant regional-scale exploration of Myriad’s licence areas, which included at least 161 relatively shallow boreholes (~24,000m), airborne and ground geophysics, geological mapping, and seismic surveys.
+- Data worth millions.
+Orano (Areva) regional scale exploration included at least 161 boreholes (~28,000m), airborne and ground geophysics, geological mapping, and seismic surveys.
+We have this data.

 - Structural dihedrals.
 All Myriad licences show important structural dihedrals defined by the major faults that control uranium mineralization.

 - Strong technical team.
 The Company has a world-class technical team led by George van der Walt and will now build on a wellspring of historical information, with a goal of drilling in 2023.

 Niger & The Tim Mersoï Basin

 - According to the World Nuclear Association, Niger Is the world’s 6th largest producer of uranium